 How to Describe Your Most Personally Rewarding College Experience

-Focus on the values of the company.
-When preparing an answer for this question in advance, look back at the job listing.
-Identify some of the key skills or qualities mentioned in the listing, and think about college experiences that helped you develop those skills.
+Look back at the job listing.
+Identify some of the key skills or qualities mentioned there, and think about college experiences that helped you develop those skills.

-Explain why the experience was valuable.
-When answering the question, don’t simply say what the experience was.
-In a sentence or two, explain why you found it so valuable.
-Again, try to connect what you got out of the experience to values or qualities the company is looking for in a candidate.
+Don’t simply say what the experience was.
+Explain why you found it so valuable in a sentence or two.
+Again, try to connect what you got out of the experience to the values or qualities the company appears to be looking for in a candidate.

-Be honest.
-While you want to connect your college experience to the job, you also want to sound sincere.
-Don’t make up an experience, or say you loved an activity or event that you actually hated.
-Employers can tell when you are simply telling them what you think they want to hear.
+You want to connect your college experience to the job, but you also want to sound sincere.
+Don’t make up an experience, or say that you loved an activity or event that you actually hated.
+Employers can tell when you're simply telling them what you think they want to hear.